MakeSchool-Tutorials/web-7-react-redux-tetris-app/P15-Connect-Grid-Board/content.md

 }
 ```

-This should generate the main grid for the game and
+The code above collects properties mapped to props from state.
+Then it gets the block which is the current shape the player
+is controlling.
+Then we map over the rows and then again map
+the columns.

-map a random shape to it.
-The default x and y position
+To map the shape block onto the grid we need to use the x and y
-of this shape is 5, -4 so the shape by default is above
+values.
+By subtracting the x and y from the col and the row
+we get the position of the position of the upper left corner
+of the block array as if it was superimposed over the main
+grid.
+It's possible some or all of the block array may be
-the top of the screen!
+off the top left or right of the grid.
+For any squares that

-You can make the shape visible by setting the default
-value for y to a positive number like 4.
+fall on the grid we need to look at the block array and see
+if there is a 1 in this case we use the block color.

 ## Conclusion